The Local Customs in Tonga

 Clothes for Church

-When going to a church service, both men and women must cover knees and shoulders.
+When going to a church service, both men and women must cover their knees and shoulders.
 It’s also respectful to wear more formal clothing, such as a shirt for men or a dress for women.
 You should not wear a hat in church.